Skip to main content

 }

-Observe that we have used the configuration class ContainersConfig using .with(...) to attach it to the application launcher.
+Observe that we’ve used the configuration class ContainersConfig using .with(...) to attach it to the application launcher.

-Now you can run TestApplication from your IDE which will automatically start all the containers defined in ContainersConfig and automatically configure the properties.
+Now you can run TestApplication from your IDE.
+It will automatically start all the containers defined in ContainersConfig and configure the properties.

 You can also run TestApplication using the Maven or Gradle build tools as follows: